HomeWHEREWhere Is The Fuel Tank Pressure Sensor Located

 It monitors pressure to detect evaporative leaks and loose/faulty gas caps that may be preventing fuel vapors from being contained in the EVAP system.
 Such leaks may result in decreased fuel efficiency, an increase in emissions, and decreased engine performance.

-Refer to more articles: Where Did Bonnets Originate From
+Refer to more articles: Where Can You Watch The Eagles Game

 The process of detecting leaks starts with the FTP sensor monitoring the rate with which vacuum increases in the EVAP system.
 Then the monitor uses this information to determine the purge volume flow rate.
 The EVAP monitor closes the purge valve, which creates a closed system.
 The FTP sensor then monitors the leak-down rate.